cap-js/docs/java/cds-data.md

 }
 ```

-#### Renaming Types in Java
+#### Renaming Entities in Java

-You might also want to rename the interface for an entity or type.
 You can also use the annotation `@cds.java.name` to specify an alternative name for the accessor interfaces and [static model](./cqn-services/persistence-services#staticmodel) interfaces.

 See the following example: